kzd0039/image_compression/README.md

 # image Compression
-Codes of three methods in different file
+Codes of three methods(codes and videos) in different folders
-## K-mean
+## K-mean Folder
 ### comparison for different Ks
 Software:MATLAB<br>
 1.download all files in MATLAB folder into the same folder<br> 2.
 Run PictureCompress file.<br>